Information Science and Technology

 • Undergraduate coursework in Calculus; Statistics; Object-oriented Programming with Data Structures; Information Systems; Relational Database Management Systems; and Computer Architecture must be shown.

-***Please note that meeting the above requirements does not guarantee admission into the M.S. in information science and technology, but, rather, is used by the admissions committee in the decision-making process***
+***Please note that meeting the above requirements does not guarantee admission into the M.S. in information science and technology, but is used in the admission decision-making process.***

 Degree Requirements